ncm/nytm-spelling-bee/article.md

 instruction `CTZ`.
 C++ offers no direct equivalent, but given a bit of arithmetic `bitset<>::count()` serves.

-The "`.filter`" line is executed 190M times.
+The "`.filter`" line is executed 190M times; each program spends 90% of its time here.
+In one sense, this is only examining how well the languages execute these two lines; but that is only because both race through the rest of the code.
 Only some 720K iterations reach the "`.fold()`", but the innermost loop runs 5M times, and `scores[place]` is actually incremented 3M times.
-That loop is where the program spends more time than anywhere else.
 The "`fold()`", with its `scores` state passed along from one iteration to the next, is much faster than the equivalent loop with outer-scope state variables.
 The `words` iterator is "lazy", but the "`fold()`" call drives it to completion.

 I found that iterating over an array with (e.g.) "`array.iter()`" was much faster than with "`&array`", although it should be the same.
-I suppose that will be fixed someday.
-Curiously, changing `scores` to an array of 16-bit values slowed down (earlier versions of) the C++ program by quite a large amount -- almost 10% in some tests -- as the compiler yields to temptation and forces `scores` into an XMM register.
+(I suppose that will be fixed soon.)
+Curiously, changing `scores` to an array of 16-bit values slowed down earlier versions of the C++ program by quite a large amount -- 8% in some tests.
 The Rust program was also affected, but less so.
+Current versions are unaffected.

 The second phase of the main loop does output based on the scores accumulated above.